PierreHunout/convert-to-webp-lite/readme.txt

 = Can I delete all WebP files if I change my mind? =

 Yes.
-Go to **Settings → Convert to WebP Lite** and scroll to the bottom.
+Go to **Settings → Poetry Convert to WebP** and scroll to the bottom.
 Click **"Delete all WebP files"** to remove all WebP versions.
 Your original images are never touched.

 = Where are WebP files stored? =